Do you want to declutter paper in your home or office?

 Take out menus

 Take out prices or menu items may have changed.
-In some cases, a restaurant may have moved or closed.
+And in some cases, a restaurant may have moved or closed.

 Newspapers, magazines, and journals

-If you’ve finished reading or using a periodical, you can recycle it.
+If you’ve finished reading or using a periodical, then you can recycle it.

 Announcements

-These come in all shapes and forms, from birth to school announcements.
-Chances are, you’ve already read and/or processed the announcement.
+Announcements come in all shapes and forms, from birth to school announcements.
+Chances are, you’ve already read or or processed the announcement.

 Calendars

 These include old wall or desk calendars.
-Check if there’s any relevant information in the calendar before shredding and recycling.
+Be sure to check if there’s any relevant information in the calendar before shredding and recycling.

 Catalogs